davidjsherman/aseba-jenkins/README.md

 * `installDir` (default: workdir + '/dist')
 * `getCmakeArgs`: additional CMake arguments, list or single string (no default)

+This function is a stopgap, waiting for the [official CMake plugin](https://wiki.jenkins-ci.org/display/JENKINS/CMake+Plugin) to catch up with Jenkins Pipeline (see [JENKINS-34998 Make CMake plugin compatible with pipeline](https://issues.jenkins-ci.org/browse/JENKINS-34998)).
+Its arguments try to match [CMake Build Configuration](https://wiki.jenkins-ci.org/display/JENKINS/CMake+Build+Configuration).
+Like the official plugin, this function runs both CMake and a build invocation (make, make install).

 ## Resources

 The directory `resources/buildfarm` contains Ansible playbooks to install development environments for Linux, macOS, and Windows, with prerequisites for compiling Aseba.
 It will be necessary to customize the `hosts` inventory to reflect your particular installation.